rcdmk/go-rag-search/README.md

 - `PG_USER`: The username for the Postgres database.
 - `PG_PASSWORD`: The password for the Postgres database.
 - `PG_DB`: The database name for the Postgres database.
+- `CONFLUENCE_API_KEY`: Your Confluence/Atlassian API key/token.
+- `CONFLUENCE_USERNAME`: Your Confluence/Atlassian username/email address

 ## Troubleshooting

 If you encounter any issues, ensure that all prerequisites are installed and properly configured.
 Check the logs for any error messages and verify that all services are running correctly.

+Most common issues are related to not enough memory allocated by the docker daemon (eg. by default Docker desktop allocates half of the available memory).
+Make sure you have at least 3.5 GB available for the Ollama container.

+Inserting documents into the containeraised pgvector can be painfully slow, so you may have to adjust the timeout setting in the `main.go` file depending on the amount of data you load.